LvChengbin/local-cache/README.md

 ### Storage modes

-`LocalCache` provides three levels storage mode, `page`, `session` and `persistent`.
-It is easy to understand the meaning from their names, and you can specify one ore multiple storage for caching your data.
+`LocalCache` provides three levels storage mode, `page`, `session` and `persistent`, you can get the list with `LocalCache.STORAGES`.
+Obviously, you can understand the meaning from their names, and you can specify one ore multiple storage for caching your data.
 Here is some detail information for these three storage mode:

  - **page**